ISS-Security/hw-credit_card_crypto/README.md

 Make sure it passes the `luhn_spec` test that is provided:

-    ruby spec/luhn_spec.rb
+    bundle exec ruby spec/luhn_spec.rb

-(run the spec file from the root directory of your solution)
+(run the spec file from the root directory of your solution; `bundle exec` ensures that only the gems in your `Gemfile.lock` are used)

-And bench test the performance of your code by running the bench code:
+Optionally, bench test the performance of your code by running the bench code:

     ruby bench/luhn_bench.rb